-Fatty foods take longer to digest than low-fat foods, so they remain longer in the stomach.
-This causes blood flow to increase to the abdominal area and thus be decreased to the brain and other organs.
-This can contribute to fatigue.
+Fatty foods take longer to digest than low-fat foods, so they remain longer in the stomach, causing blood flow to increase to the abdominal area and thus decrease to the brain and other organs, contributing to fatigue.

-Natural Solutions: Good fats such as avocado, cold-pressed extra-virgin olive oil, flaxseed oil, organic grass-fed butter, coconut oil, nuts, and seeds.
-Most people don’t realize that it’s the good fats that act as carriers for those all-important fat-soluble vitamins A, D, E, and K. Healthy fats are also needed for mineral absorption, which is very important for good health and a host of other biological processes.
+Natural Solutions: Good fats include avocado, cold-pressed extra-virgin olive oil, flaxseed oil, organic grass-fed butter, coconut oil, nuts, and seeds.
+Most people don’t realize that the good fats act as carriers for those all-important fat-soluble vitamins A, D, E, and K. Healthy fats are also needed for mineral absorption, which is very important for good health and a host of other biological processes.

-Overeating makes you drowsy, and in addition, it can lead to being overweight.
-Carrying around extra pounds is a major factor in fatigue.
+Overeating makes you tired, and in addition, it can lead to being overweight.
+Carrying around extra pounds is a significant factor in fatigue.

 Natural Solutions: Simply losing weight can improve energy levels significantly for many people.
 I suggest researching Food Combining.